learn-academy-2021-charlie/week-6-assessment-Andy19936/interview-questions.md

 2. Which RESTful API routes must always be passed params?
 Why?

-  Your answer: Those routes would be show,edit,update and destroy and they need to be passed params so the routes know what instance in the table you are trying to display or edit.
+  Your answer: Those routes would be show,update and destroy and they need to be passed params so the routes know what instance in the table you are trying to display or edit.

   Researched answer: I believe my above answers are correct and I am not sure about create now that I think about because it is also passed params but in a different sense it is passed params to only allow specific input when adding content to your table but these aren't necessarily used with my restful routes to my knowledge